35mm CF | 28mm or 35mm

 When I look at this combination for my Fujis, one Lens covers all of my subjects - The XF 16-55mm F2.8.
 I will do a project on this stunning Optics very soon.

-For now, this project in using Single Focal Lengths is s great practice in Zooming with my feet and training myself to use my Zooms correctly.
+For now, this project in using Single Focal Lengths is a great practice in zooming with my feet and training myself to use my zooms correctly.

 Thanks for reading.